-ND requires the MCO to collect data on performance measures, as defined by HEDIS® and the CMS Adult Core Set, by reporting performance measure results to the state annually and inclusion in the ND Medicaid Expansion Performance Measure Report.
-The state uses HEDIS® and the CMS Adult Core Measure Set whenever possible to measure the MCO performance with specific indicators of quality, timeliness, and access to care.
+HHS supports CMS's collection of consistent performance measure data from states through its collection and reporting of CMS's Adult Core Set and Child Core Set healthcare quality measures.

 The state's EQRO conducts CMS Core Measure Sets validation audits of the MCO annually and reports the results to the state.
-The state is implementing processes and requires the MCO to report all CMS Adult Core Measure Set by 2024.
 The state relies on annually validated performance measures to report data in relation to the Quality Strategy.
-The state may add or remove reporting requirements with 30 days advance notice.
+The state may add or remove reporting requirements with 30 days' advance notice.

 The state tracks, trends, and analyzes each measure.
 The state then compares its performance to national benchmarks and determines which measure to prioritize based on its Quality Strategy goals.
-The MCO may be subject to monthly state trending reports to monitor the MCO's progress on achieving Quality Strategy goals and objectives.
+The MCO may be subject to quarterly state trending reports to monitor the MCO's progress on achieving Quality Strategy goals and objectives.
 The state may also request PIPs based on a root cause analysis and driver diagrams for the metrics the state hopes to improve.

 Low performance on any measure requires the MCO to implement remedial or corrective actions that are approved and monitored by the state.
 When the MCO corrective action includes an action plan, the state/EQRO will conduct performance monitoring and review to assess for the implementation and effectiveness of the action plan.
-As part of the annual EQR technical report, the EQRO trends the MCO rates over time and performs a comparison of the MCO's rates to selected national benchmarks.
-The EQRO uses trending to compare rates year-over-year when national benchmarks are not available to determine if improvement in the related measures is occurring.
-The state posts the quality measures and performance outcomes annually online.